Dexter1636/dexter1636.github.io/content/posts/How I Build My Blog With Hugo, GitHub Pages and GitHub Actions/index.md

 ### Deploy Using GitHub Actions

-GitHub executes your software development workflows.
-Every time you push your code on the Github repository, GitHub Actions will build the site automatically.
+[GitHub Actions](https://github.com/features/actions) makes it easy to build, test, and deploy your code right from GitHub, so that every time you push your code on the Github repository, GitHub Actions will build the site automatically.

 Create a file in `.github/workflows/gh-pages.yml` containing the following content: